Metro South CID is working to improve traffic and freight congestion in the area. Below are some projects in the works!

 The Cedar Grove bridge over the Norfolk Southern railroad has been closed since March 27, 2020, and has created a major disruption for the trucking companies within the MSCID district, resulting in increased costs and commute times.
 The bridge was built in 1965 and is at the end of its useful life.

-MSCID president Emory Morsberger assembled a working group of engineers, leaders from DeKalb County and Norfolk Southern to alert them to the dire need for a quick resolution.
-On Tuesday, November 10, the DeKalb County Board of Commissioners approved $4.1 million for the Cedar Grove bridge construction and the necessary improvements along the alternate route that will be temporarily used during the bridge closure.
-The CID would like to thank Commissioner Larry Johnson for his hard work on quickly mobilizing DeKalb County on this project, for without these critical funds the reconstruction would not be possible.
+In November of 2020, the DeKalb County Board of Commissioners approved $4.1 million for the Cedar Grove Bridge construction and the necessary improvements along the alternate route that will be temporarily used during the bridge closure.
 The bridge repair will be a design-build project to help construction move as efficiently as possible.

 The CID has requested detour signage be placed throughout the area to better inform and direct truck drivers not as familiar with this area, and we are working to improve infrastructure and landscaping along the alternate route to better accommodate increased traffic while the bridge is being rebuilt.